-It's similar to a measure Republican Gov. Bill Haslam proposed last year that failed.
-The governor also failed to pass voucher legislation in the previous session.
+The original legislation sponsored by Republican Rep. Bill Dunn of Knoxville is similar to a measure Republican Gov. Bill Haslam proposed last year that failed.

-Haslam's proposal was approved in the Senate last year, but the House version was unsuccessful because it sought to expand eligibility to the bottom 10 percent of failing schools.
+Haslam's proposal was approved in the Senate last year, but the House version was unsuccessful because it sought to expand eligibility.

-The companion to Dunn's bill is awaiting a vote on the Senate floor.
+The companion to Dunn's bill passed the Senate on Monday.